 Our trains are brand new and follow the latest guidance and regulations for accessibility provision, but we recognise it is essential to listen to your feedback and act upon it wherever possible.

-All our trains have CCTV cameras in each carriage and CCTV recordings are kept so they can be used for internal and external security measures.
+All our trains have CCTV cameras in each coach and CCTV recordings are kept so they can be used for internal and external security measures.
 Signage and our colleagues will remind customers that CCTV is in operation throughout the journey, so you feel reassured that this security feature is available.

 All the stations at which we call are step free.
 We will however continue to work with station operators, providing support and funding, where we feel it is appropriate, to enhance accessibility at stations.